pulibrary/command_line_curriculum/sec3/vim.md

-## Neovim: a Deeper Dive into vi/Vim
+## vim: a Deeper Dive into vi/Vim

-All the steps included in the [vi](vi.md) will work in Neovim.
-We will take a deeper dive in using a modern implementation of vi in Neovim.
+All the steps included in the [vi](vi.md) will work in vim.
+We will take a deeper dive in using a modern implementation of vi in vim.
 We will look at

   * Ways to organize and open files
   * Useful motions to move around your code